-Flossing with braces can be a pain, but oral hygiene is more important than ever during orthodontic treatment.
+Are you wondering how to floss with braces?
+Cleaning around those wires and brackets can be a pain, but oral hygiene is more important than ever during orthodontic treatment.
 Braces provide lots of hiding places for bacteria, so you need to do a thorough job of cleaning them.

 |Cleaning method: Pulsing water jet with 10 pressure settings |